Transport and Driving in Austria

-Most train routes are operated by ÖBB, while WestBahn offers competitive services on the Salzburg-Linz-Vienna line.
+Most train routes are operated by ÖBB, while WestBahn offers competitive services on certain lines.
 Commuters must be aware that ÖBB rail passes and tickets are not valid for West Bahn trains and vice-versa.
 Tickets for either service can be purchased in advance online, at train stations or, in some cases, onboard the train.
-Pre-booking tickets online will certainly save commuters money.

 Domestic flights in Austria